abhiTronix/deffcode/docs/recipes/basic/save-keyframe-image.md

 # :material-fast-forward-60: Saving Key-frames as Image

-> DeFFcode's FFdecoder API provide effortless and precise **Frame Seeking** with `-ss` FFmpeg parameter that enable us to save any frame from a specific part of our input source.
+!!! abstract "When working with video files, you might want to extract a specific part, like an image frame from a particular time in the video.
+This process is called _Seeking_."

-We'll discuss aboout it briefly in the following recipes:
+> DeFFcode's FFdecoder API provide effortless and precise **Frame Seeking** with `-ss` FFmpeg parameter that enable us to save any frame from a specific part of our input source in a couple of ways.

-&thinsp;
+We'll discuss about it briefly in the following recipes:

 !!! warning "DeFFcode APIs requires FFmpeg executable"